 Exit interviews can be an intimidating experience, especially if you’ve never had one before and don’t know what to expect.
 Most companies use exit interviews as an opportunity to find out how they can improve workplace culture.
 Exit meetings are usually with an HR member or someone you don’t usually directly report to.

 An exit interview is your opportunity to state your reasons for leaving honestly.
 However, you shouldn’t use it as an excuse to totally let rip!
 Remember the above point – remain professional at all times.
-You’re still an employee of the company until you leave, and any negative behaviour you display may result in a bad reference.
+You’re still an employee of the company until it’s time to leave your job, and any negative behaviour you display may result in a bad reference.

 In addition to improving corporate culture, HR will often use an exit interview as an excuse to make a counter-offer.
 While counter-offers can be incredibly flattering, not to mention highly tempting, accepting one can do untold damage to your career.